taniokah/liarr2017/README.md

 https://www.kaggle.com/c/dogs-vs-cats/data

-You can download test1.zip and train.zip.
+You can download and unzip test1.zip and train.zip.
+Unzipped files are under 'test1' and 'train' directories.

+    $ unzip test1.zip

+    $ unzip train.zip

+For shorter indexing time, 220 images (110 dogs and 110 cats) are copied under 'train/mini' directory.

+    $ cd train
+    $ mkdir mini
+    $ for i in `seq 1 110`; do cp cat.$i.jpg mini; done
+    $ for i in `seq 12390 12499`; do cp dog.$i.jpg mini; done

 ### 3.2 Load Libraries for Keras